Extraspecial pairs in the multiply-laced root systems and calculating structure constants: Introduction

 \section{\bf Introduction}

-This work is devoted to the construction of new formulas and algorithms for calculating structural constants for the root systems of types $B_n$, $C_n$ and $F_4$.
-As the main method of this paper, we use the concept of special and extraspecial pairs introduced by R.~Carter in \cite[\S4.2]{Ca72}.
-We take as a basis the inductive algorithm which is due implicitly to J.Tits, \cite{T66}, see \cite[p.59-60]{Ca72}, \cite{CMT3}, \cite{V04}.
+In this paper, the new formulas for calculating structural constants for the root systems of types $B_n$, $C_n$ and $F_4$ are constructed.
+In these formulas several pairs of squares of lengths can be reduced.
+The time efficiency of these formulas for $B_n$ is the same, and for $C_n$ is almost the same, as for simply-laced case.
+The main tools used in this paper are the concept of special and extraspecial pairs introduced by R.~Carter in \cite[\S4.2]{Ca72}, and the inductive algorithm for calculating structural constants, see \cite[p.59-60]{Ca72}, \cite{CMT3}, \cite[$5^0$]{V04}.

-It is shown that the calculation formula for $B_n$ coincides with the calculating formula for the simply-laced case, and that the calculation formula for $C_n$ is different from the simply-laced case by a certain factor, which depends only on the extraspecial pair.

 Let $\{r, s\}$ be any special pair, and let $\{r_1, s_1\}$ be an extraspecial pair corresponding to $\{r, s\}$, see \S\ref{sec_extrasp}.
 We introduce the notion of a {\it quartet} - an ordered set of four roots $\{r_1, r, s, s_1 \}$.
 The study of quartets has proven to be a useful tool for understanding the internal structure of root systems and for deriving formulas for calculating structural constants, see \S\ref{sec_main_res}.
 A detailed description of quartets for cases $B$, $C$ and $F$ are given in \S\ref{sec_Bn}-\S\ref{sec_F4}.
 As an example, Tables \ref{table_B6_quartets}-\ref{table_F4_quartets} provide lists of quartets for the cases $B_6$, $C_6$, $F_4$.